Bad grammar is everywhere.

 Sending in a request was simple: all the site needs is your email address and a brief description of your problem.

-Zach with Grammarly Support responded with a comprehensive answer in about 12 hours, which is about average, according to recent data.
+Zach with Grammarly Support responded with a comprehensive answer in about 12 hours.

 Now that we’ve covered what’s great about Grammarly, let’s talk about the cons of the service.